St. Pete's 1st Whole Foods making progress in already busy 4th Street area

 The closest Whole Foods Markets at the moment to St. Pete are in Tampa or Clearwater.

-Construction on 201 38th Avenue North is another sign of growth in the already busy area of 4th Street North.
+Construction at 201 38th Avenue North is another sign of growth in the already busy area of 4th Street North.
 Not to mention, the array of options for consumers within the area.

 Not far from the upcoming Whole Foods Market sits two Publix locations, along with Trader Joe's, The Fresh Market, Rollin' Oats, and the upcoming Wild Fork Foods, a meat and seafood market.

-"It definitely is a big change," Frank Ranieri, who lives and works near the property, said.
+"It definitely is a big change," said Frank Ranieri, who lives and works near the property.
 He was born and raised in St. Pete.

 While he said traffic may be a growing pain due to the influx of business and population, Ranieri said he hopes the competition among local grocers in a congested area keeps prices in check.